Nyemse/SPEARHEAD/README.md

 [@EXM_0](https://devforum.roblox.com/u/EXM_0) : Made a thorough [FPS tutorial](https://devforum.roblox.com/t/designing-an-fps-framework-beginners-guide/1198208) on the dev forum that the recoil calculations are based on.

+[@imdaros](https://www.roblox.com/users/630902604/profile) : Released some cool flipbooks that I used for some of the hit effects.

+[@vampyrio09](https://www.roblox.com/users/51920259/profile) : Made the particle emitters I used for the blood hit fx.

+[@DevBuda](https://www.roblox.com/users/2493863166/profile) : Imported a bunch of M4A1 meshes and attachments that I used for some of the gun models.

+[@IrischaII](https://www.roblox.com/users/4608144779/profile) : Imported a bunch of gun models and gave me permission to include them with public versions of Spearhead.

 Special thanks to these users who's forum posts and code were super useful for various mechanics;
 [@LittleBagOfGarbage](https://devforum.roblox.com/u/littlebagofgarbage/summary)
 [@Clueless_Brick](https://devforum.roblox.com/u/clueless_brick/summary)
 [@heII_ish](https://devforum.roblox.com/u/heii_ish/summary)
 [@IntellectualBeing](https://devforum.roblox.com/u/intellectualbeing/summary)

+(If you've seen your assets used in any official release of Spearhead and want to be credited, please contact me though the [Discord server](https://discord.gg/VXZKuYVdse) so I know where you're coming from!)

 ## Special Thanks